DHRI-Curriculum/Data-and-Ethics/lessons.md

 In this final activity, we would like for you to think about some of the potential concerns that might come up in the scenario below and think about how you might approach them.

 You are interested in looking at the reactions to the democratic party presidential debates across time.
-You decided that you would use data from twitter to analyze the responses.
+You decided that you would use data from Twitter to analyze the responses.
 After collecting your data, you learned that your data has information from users who were later banned and included some tweets that were removed/deleted from the site.

-You can definitely choose to discuss this with your partner!
-And we encourage you to do so!
-Different perspectives can offer us different insights to our own gaps and help us think through our decisions more concretely.
+As you work through this activity, you can definitely choose to do so with your partner!
+And we highly encourage you to do so!
+Different perspectives can offer us different insights to our own gaps and help us in thinking through our decisions.
 Be prepared to discuss your thoughts and ideas when we "meet" for our sessions.

 ### If you would like some guiding questions: